 Village Health & Sanitation Committees -

-Committees are formed at village level, which are empowered to take care of the sanitation and health issues at village level.
+Committees are formed at village level, which are empowered to take care of the poor sanitation and hygiene issues in communities.
 ACF provides technical support, strengthening these structures for change in community, which last for longer time.

 Journey towards ODF Villages